 Disconnect the earbuds

 Earbuds typically draw power from the phone or device they’re connected to.
-Before trying to clean them, make sure they’re unplugged.
-The chances of getting electrocuted here are infinitesimal, but better safe than sorry.
+Before cleaning them, make sure they’re unplugged.
+The chances of getting electrocuted here are infinitesimal but better safe than sorry.
 Plus, if you somehow short out the earbuds themselves, at least your device won’t get zapped.